The AI Alignment Problem

 However, some researchers advocate, explicitly or implicitly, any of four other types of solution:

-- The idea that the free market will select AI systems that deliver beneficial solutions to consumers, rather than detrimental ones
+- The idea that the free market will automatically select AI systems that deliver beneficial solutions to consumers, rather than detrimental ones

-- The idea of a “backup” option for humanity on a different planet, such as Mars, which would remain intact even if AI caused catastrophic harm on earth
+- The idea of a “backup” option for humanity on a different planet, such as Mars, which would remain intact even if AI caused catastrophic harm on Earth

-- The idea that humans with enhanced neural processing – which their brains connected to silicon processing chips – will be able to remain as intelligent as any AI system, and would therefore be able to control these systems.
+- The idea that humans with enhanced neural processing – with their brains connected to silicon processing chips – will be able to remain as intelligent as any AI system, and would therefore be able to control these systems.